onomuta/onom-saver/README.md

 https://onomuta.github.io/onom-shuffle/

-use onom-saver as sub source, in your VJ set.
+use onom-shuffle as sub source, in your VJ set.
 shuffle, shuffle, shuffle.